Key Points:

 - If your pup eats weed in any form, call your veterinarian immediately and be honest about what happened.

-As a rule of thumb, you definitely should not smoke any substance around your pet, regardless of its legal status.
+So, can dogs get high?
+Absolutely.
 Dogs have the same chemical receptors for weed as humans do, so it is possible for them to feel “high” from inhaling or ingesting marijuana.
-Don’t get any wild ideas: your dog won’t enjoy the experience.
+Don’t get any wild ideas: Your dog won’t enjoy the experience.

-However, it is unlikely that your dog will inhale enough to be affected by secondhand marijuana smoke, especially if you’re smoking outside.
-Most incidents of dogs getting high are related to edibles (snacks or candy containing THC) or accidental ingestion of the plant itself.
+As a rule of thumb, you definitely should not smoke any substance around your pet, regardless of its legal status.
+However, it’s unlikely that your dog will inhale enough secondhand marijuana smoke to be affected negatively, especially if you’re smoking outside.
+Most incidents of THC toxicity in dogs are related to edibles (snacks or candy containing THC) or accidental ingestion of the plant itself.

-Call your vet as soon as you finish your at-home detective work, and make sure to give them the full story of what happened.
-Your vet is not obligated to tell the authorities about your private activities, even if weed is illegal in your state.
+Your vet is not obligated to tell the authorities about your private activities, even if THC products are illegal in your state.
 Besides, you can trust that you both have your pet’s best interests at heart.

 What are the signs of THC toxicity in dogs?